synw/django-mqueue/docs/usage/registered_models.rst

    	('contact.models.Message', 1),
    	)

-The registered modules will be monitored.
+The registered models will be monitored according to the chosen monitoring level.

 Manualy register a model
 ^^^^^^^^^^^^^^^^^^^^^^^^